spdx/yalm-python/README.md

 ## Compare 2 License Texts
 License Texts are matched based on the [SPDX License Matching Guidelines](https://spdx.dev/license-list/matching-guidelines/).
 In order to implement License Matching between 2 License Texts, do the following steps.

-Input all the Text Files you want to match anywhere in the file system.

 To match  TextFile_A and TextFile_B execute the file normalize.py in the following way.

 ```python